-Students who are late to school must report to the Administrator.
-They will receive a permission to enter the lesson and they will have a detention, which is announced via their Magister.
-The Administrator will make a note of their arrival and they can continue to their lesson.
-Lateness without a reason will be reflected on Magister as "tl."
+Students who are late to school will have a detention, which is announced via their Magister.
+Lateness without a reason will be reflected on Magister as "tl".
 When a student is late, the detention time will be a time to reflect.
 Listening to music or working on phones will not be permitted.